karavindrao/aravindrk.github.io/docs/research.md

 involve temporal gradient sensing besides spatial gradient sensing, while earlier models focused solely on the latter.

-## Boolean modeling of guard cell signaling in leaves, and GUI development for simulating Boolean networks
+## <span style="color: blue;">Boolean modeling of guard cell signaling in leaves, and GUI development for simulating Boolean networks</span>

 An existing Boolean model of guard cell signaling in leaves, leading to the closure of stomata in response to a plant hormone ABA, was extended to include the effect of